Dommnique/alx-system_engineering-devops/0x02-shell_redirections/README.md

-13- a script that takes a list of words as input and prints only words that appear exactly once 14- a script that dsplays lines containing the pattern “root” from the file /etc/passwd 15- a script that displays the number of lines that contain the pattern “bin” in the file /etc/passwd
+13- a script that takes a list of words as input and prints only words that appear exactly once 14- a script that dsplays lines containing the pattern “root” from the file /etc/passwd 15- a script that displays the number of lines that contain the pattern “bin” in the file /etc/passwd 16- a script that displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.